-Gas metal arc welding (GMAW), sometimes referred to by its subtypes metal inert gas (MIG) welding or metal active qas (MAG) welding. is а semi-automatic or automatic arc welding process in which a continuous and consumable wire electrode and a shielding gas are fed through a welding gun.
+Gas welding (GMAW). metal arc sometimes referred to by its subtypes metal inert gas (MIG) welding or metal gas active (MAG) welding, semi-automatic or automatic arc welding process in which a continuous and consumable wire electrode and a shielding gas are fed through a welding gun.
 A constant voltage, direct current power source is most commonly used with GMAW, but constant current systems, as well as alternating current, can be used.
-There are four primary methods of metal transfer in GMAW, called globular, short-circuiting, spray, and pulsed-spray, each of which has distinct properties and corresponding advantages and limitations.
+There are four primary methods of metal GMAW, called transfer in globular, short-circuiting, spray, and pulsed-spray, each of which has distinct properties and corresponding advantages and limitations.